tyatharva/personal-site/index.md

 # About Me

 Hello, my name is Atharva Tyagi!
 I'm a junior at Ridge High School in Basking Ridge, NJ.
-I'm passionate about machine learning, data science, and software development.
-In my free time, I enjoy participating in hackathons, coding competitions, and exploring new technologies (correct this).
+I'm passionate about the interesction between atmospheric science and machine learning.
+If I'm not preoccupied with getting xarray to do what I want it to or reading Tarbuck's _Earth Science_, you'll find me doing some sort of outdoor activity.

 * * *